LucaMalavolta/PyORBIT/README.md

 Name: PyORBIT_test1
 Output: PyORBIT_test1
 ```

+#### Input files

 The first two keywords identify the name of the planet and the name of the directory where all the output files are stored.
+An example is given below.

 ```yaml
 Inputs: